Flow-Works/FlowOS-OLD/README.md

 Flow OS is a web OS proxy made for the Titanium Network 2023 Proxathon.
 It's extremly customizable with an API to make your own apps, themes, and modules.

 ## Getting Started
-To run Flow OS on your local machine, you need Node.js 16 or above.
+To run Flow OS on your local machine, you need Vite and Node.js 16 or above.
 * Clone the repository
 ```
 git clone https://github.com/flow-works/FlowOS-2.0